Mathematics Course Placement Guidelines for Middle School

 Students who choose an accelerated pathway should be planning to take four years of math in high school, including AP or IB level mathematics.

-If you have any additional questions please feel free to contact the school principal or the Cambrian School District Educational Services Department at (408) 377-2103.
+If you have any additional questions please contact the middle school principal.